Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

-The presence of asymmetry at the lower temperature ramp rates indicates a strongly path-dependent mechanical response \cite{mckenna201750th}.
-The observed path dependence is determined by the distinct energy landscapes that the system navigates during the heating and cooling processes.
-The jammed configurations of the swollen microgels at low temperatures result in a highly rugged potential energy landscape that becomes increasingly hard to navigate as the particles swell with a decrease in temperature during the cooling ramp.
-Under these conditions, therefore, pathways to the final temperature, $T_2$, are much more intricate.
-Deswelling of the microgel particles during the heating ramp, in contrast, results in particle collapse due to expulsion of water, thereby enhancing the availability of free volume and facilitating relaxation of the storage modulus.
-Simultaneously, the deformability and compressibility of the microgel particles can also enhance local dynamics.
-The approach of G$^{\prime}$ towards $T_2$ therefore proceeds along very distinct paths during the heating and cooling temperature ramps.
-Figs. S3(b-d) of Supplementary material shows that the maximum acceleration and deceleration of temperature, $\frac{d^{2}T}{dt^{2}}$, occur at the initiation and termination of the temperature ramp and are enhanced with an increase in ramp rate.
-Comparison between Figs.~\ref{fig:schematicSMdifferentrates}(a) and S3(d) reveals an inverse correlation between the asymmetry parameter, $\Delta$A, and the acceleration and deceleration of temperature, $\frac{d^{2}T}{dt^{2}}$, at the start and end of the temperature ramp.
+Higher asymmetries at lower temperature ramp rates, as seen in Fig.~\ref{fig:schematicSMdifferentrates}(a), indicate strongly path-dependent mechanical responses \cite{mckenna201750th}.
+Such path dependence is a consequence of the distinct energy landscapes that the system navigates during the heating and cooling processes.
+As the particles swell during the cooling ramp by absorbing water from the medium, the increasingly jammed configurations of the swollen microgels result in a highly rugged potential energy landscape.
+Such landscapes are very difficult to navigate, with pathways to the target temperature, $T_2$, becoming highly intricate.
+Deswelling of the microgel particles during the heating ramp, in contrast, results in particle shrinkage due to expulsion of water, thereby enhancing the availability of free volume and facilitating relaxation of the storage modulus.
+Simultaneously, the deformability and compressibility of the microgel particles expedite local dynamics.
+At low ramp rates, therefore, the approach of G$^{\prime}$ towards $T_2$ proceeds along very distinct paths during heating and cooling temperature ramps, which leads to the observed asymmetry.
+Figs. S3(b-d) of the supplementary material shows that the maximum accelerations and decelerations of temperature, $\frac{d^{2}T}{dt^{2}}$, occur at the initiation and termination of the temperature ramp and increase with increasing ramp rate.
+Comparison between Figs.~\ref{fig:schematicSMdifferentrates}(a) and S3(d) reveals an inverse correlation between the asymmetry parameter, $\Delta$A, and the acceleration and deceleration of temperature, $\frac{d^{2}T}{dt^{2}}$, at the initiation and termination of the temperature ramp.